jsalsman/EduChat/README.md

   - Gemini 2.0 Flash Lite
   - Gemini 2.0 Pro Experimental 02-05

+## Privacy

+The application does not track or store any user data or conversations.

-## Getting Started
+## Source code

-1. Visit the [Replit app](https://replit.com/@jsalsman/EduChat) and click "Remix this app", or fork this GitHub repo to create your own instance
-2. Add your own Google API key in Replit's Secrets tool (environment variables) with the key name `FREE_GEMINI_API_KEY`
+The Streamlit/Python source code is entirely in the [educhat.py](educhat.py) file.
+No other files are usually necessary to run it.

+## Deploying Your Own Fork

+1. Fork this GitHub repo and deploy your fork on the [Streamlit Community Cloud](https://share.streamlit.io/).
+2. For "Main file path" use `educhat.py`.
+3. Under "Advanced settings" ensure that Python 3.10 is selected, and under Secrets, add your [free API key](https://aistudio.google.com/apikey) in the format `GEMINI_API_KEY="your API key"`.
-3. Click the "Run" button to start the Streamlit app
+4. Click the "Deploy" button to launch your customized Streamlit app.

 ## Requirements

-The project uses Poetry for dependency management.
+The project uses Poetry for dependency management, but includes a `requirements.txt` file for `pip`.
 Key dependencies include:
 - Python 3.10
-- Streamlit
+- Streamlit 1.43
-- Google GenerativeAI
+- Google GenerativeAI 0.8

-## Usage

-1. When you first run the app, select your preferred model
-2. Enter the subject you want to learn about
-3. Start asking questions and interacting with the tutor
-4. The tutor will provide hints and guidance rather than direct answers
-5. Look for special emoji indicators:
-   - ⚠️ Warns when attempting to get forbidden answers
-   - ⭐ Appears when correctly solving difficult problems

-## Privacy

-The application does not track or store any user data or conversations.

-## License

-MIT License - See the LICENSE file for details

 ## Credits

 - Implementation by Jim Salsman, March 2025
 - Inspired by [Tonga et al. (2024)](https://arxiv.org/abs/2411.03495)

+## License

+MIT License - See the LICENSE file for details

 ## Contributing

-Feel free to fork this repo and customize it.
+Feel free to fork this repo and customize it, and deploy entirely for free on the [Streamlit Community Cloud](https://share.streamlit.io/).

 ## Program Logic